PCB DESIGN IMPORT WIZARD

 One task that has always proven difficult is moving electronic product designs from one design environment to another.
 Whether you’ve changed design tools or acquired designs from another company, there are a number of challenges involved in moving a project from one software platform to another, while maintaining design consistency.
 It’s a difficult and time-consuming process, but it has to be done.

-Say a PCB designer has a design in one particular design tool format, but in order to implement design or layout changes, they need to use a different tool moving forward.
+If a PCB designer has a design in one particular design tool format or program, such as Designspark PCB or Kicad PCB, and wants to use a different tool moving forward.
 What do they do?
 Do they re-enter the design from scratch into the new tool?
 This is costly and time-consuming, and will more than likely lead to discrepancies in layout between the two designs.

-Instead, it’s much more effective to import the design directly from the old design tool into the new one.
+Instead, a PCB design import wizard is much more effective at importing the design directly from the old design tool into the new one.
 This saves time and minimizes chances of introducing unexpected design inconsistencies.
 Therefore, it’s essential that your design tools have import capabilities that are easy to use and support a wide range of design schematic and PCB layout formats, to accommodate designs imported from other PCB Design tools.

 As Electronic Design Automation (EDA) tools become more and more widespread, several companies have introduced their own PCB design software into the market--with both advantages and disadvantages.
-However, one issue that has always been difficult to overcome is the transference of designs between the different software platforms, while maintaining consistency.
+However, one issue that has always been difficult to overcome is the transference of a PCB layout schematic capture between the different software platforms, while maintaining consistency.

 There could be any number of reasons why a user would need to transfer a design from one platform to another.
 There could be budgetary reasons.
 Perhaps an executive decision was made to switch to a new EDA tool.
 Maybe you received some design projects from another company that uses different software.
 Or maybe you just need to pull up some old designs from a legacy version of your existing software, which has since been discontinued.
 Let’s take a look at a couple of these scenarios, and their repercussions.